Testing With Selenium WebDriver (82 Blogs) Become a Certified Professional

 Twitter linkText locator - linkText in Selenium - Edureka

-On inspecting “Sign Up button – you can notice that it starts with an anchor tag in the below snippet.
-But, this anchor tag doesn’t have any name and Id attributes.
+On inspecting “Sign Up button – you can notice that it starts with an anchor tag in the snippet below.
+But this anchor tag doesn’t have any name and ID attributes.
 In such cases, you can use linkText locator.

 Inspecting a link - link text in Selenium - Edureka

-In the above snippet, it consists of a text called “Sign Up”.
-I will make use of that text and use a linkText to write my code as shown below.
+The above snippet consists of a text called “Sign Up.”
+I will use that text and a linkText to write my code, as shown below.

 package Edureka;